vish-321/Videostreaming-app/README.md

-# Videostream
-Video streaming android application using firebase for backend , usable for high school students .
-It has additional features such as real time user profile , user authentication , Notices section and chatroom to discuss doubts .
-There are several additional features for admin such as viewing profile of any student , creating new user , adding notice , everything with real time support .
+## Videostreaming andriod application
+This video streaming Android application, designed for high school students, uses Firebase for the backend.
+It includes features such as real-time user profiles, user authentication, a notices section, and a chatroom for discussing doubts.
+Additionally, admins have several features, including viewing any student's profile, creating new users, and adding notices, all with real-time support.